FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 Other schedules can be longer, shorter, or more complex.

-A real FIFO oil and gas listing should clearly explain:
+A serious FIFO oil and gas listing should clearly explain:

-If those details are missing, the job needs more review.
+If those details are missing, review the job carefully before applying.

 Not every oil and gas job is FIFO.